Syaora/phase-1-project/README.md

 The features of the website is that a user would be able to search a recipe, like a recipe, see a list of their liked recipes, and view recipes.

 ## Setup
- - Run `json-server --watch db.json` to get the backend started
+ - Run `npx json-server --watch db.json` to get the backend started
  - Open `index.html` file on browser

  ## Endpoints